isc-projects/bind9/doc/arm/reference.rst

 ^^^^^^

 ``lame-ttl``
-   Sets the number of seconds to cache a lame server indication.
+   This sets the number of seconds to cache a lame server indication.
 0 disables caching.
 (This is **NOT** recommended.)
 The default is ``600`` (10 minutes) and the maximum value is ``1800`` (30 minutes).

 ``servfail-ttl``
-   Sets the number of seconds to cache a SERVFAIL response due to DNSSEC validation failure or other general server failure.
+   This sets the number of seconds to cache a SERVFAIL response due to DNSSEC validation failure or other general server failure.
 If set to ``0``, SERVFAIL caching is disabled.
 The SERVFAIL cache is not consulted if a query has the CD (Checking Disabled) bit set; this allows a query that failed due to DNSSEC validation to be retried without waiting for the SERVFAIL TTL to expire.

-   The maximum value is ``30`` seconds; any higher value will be silently reduced.
+   The maximum value is ``30`` seconds; any higher value is silently reduced.
 The default is ``1`` second.

 ``min-ncache-ttl``